SaviRajput/movie_ticket_booking/README.md

 ## Installation

 Clone the repository to your local machine.
-Ensure you have Flutter and Dart installed on your system.
+Ensure you have Flutter version 13.6.7 and Dart installed on your system.
 Run flutter pub get to install dependencies.
 Launch the app on your preferred device using flutter run.
 Contributing